kovidgoyal/kitty/docs/kittens/icat.rst

-icat - Display images in the terminal
+icat
 ========================================

+*Display images in the terminal*

 The ``icat`` kitten can be used to display arbitrary images in the |kitty|
 terminal.
 Using it is as simple as::